Differential/meteor-comments/index.markdown

 A meteorite package to add a commenting section to collections on at the document level.

 This package currently requires you to use coffeescript and minimongoid.
-The first step is to create a collection that extends the `Commentable` minimongoid class and optionally provide a `before_comment` hook to modify the comment document:
+The first step is to create a collection that extends the `Commentable` minimongoid class and optionally provide a `before_comment` hook to modify the comment document.
+You can add additional users to notify and add tags to help organize notifications in your app (see below, for rest of the story).

 ```
 class @Response extends Commentable